Ardhat/docs/env.md

  The BMP180/280 is compatible with the popular [RTIMUlib](https://github.com/richards-tech/RTIMULib-Arduino)

- The Ardhat-I has a BMP180 which has a altimeter and thermometer, but no humidity sensor.
+ Note that the Ardhat-I uses a BMP180 which has an altimeter and thermometer, but no humidity sensor.